JoaoHenrique12/fips205/README.md

 [![License: Unlicense](https://img.shields.io/badge/license-Unlicense-blue.svg)](http://unlicense.org/)

-This repository intent to implement [FIPS 205](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.205.pdf) in GoLang.
-To do it, kasperdi's implementation of [SPHINCS+](https://github.com/kasperdi/SPHINCSPLUS-golang) is used as reference, since this repository is indicated in official documentation of [SPINCHS+](https://sphincs.org/software.html).
+This repository intends to implement [FIPS 205](https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.205.pdf) in GoLang.
+To do so, kasperdi's implementation of [SPHINCS+](https://github.com/kasperdi/SPHINCSPLUS-golang) is used as a reference, since this repository is indicated in official documentation of [SPINCHS+](https://sphincs.org/software.html).

 Informations about CI can be found on [DEVOPS.md](DEVOPS.md).